 It is the School District's policy to permit employees to accumulate earned but unused sick and vacation pay benefits.
-Sick pay is accrued for the estimated amount that the School District will pay upon employment termination; vacation pay is accrued when incurred.
+Sick and vacation pay are accrued for the estimated amount that the School District will pay upon employment termination.
 Both of these are reported in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only for employee terminations as of year end.
 Generally, the funds that report each employee's compensation are used to liquidate the obligations.